godot-go/godot-go/README.md

 ### Building Godot-Go

 **The GDExtension interface isn't currently stable.** In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
-There's a helper task in the Makefile for this:
+Development is built and tested off of Godot 4 beta 10 [snapshot](https://downloads.tuxfamily.org/godotengine/4.0/beta10/).

+Once you have the godot binary installed, run the following to generate the gdextension_interface.h and extension_api.json to build godot-go against:

-    make update_godot_headers_from_github
+    GODOT=/godot_folder_path/bin/godot make update_godot_headers_from_binary
     make generate

-If your godot binary is built from source, you can run this:

-    make update_godot_headers_from_binary
-    make generate

-Development is built and tested off of Godot 4 beta 3 [snapshot](https://github.com/godotengine/godot-headers/tree/abd59875d9242ee68600d0bade0da5527f2253d2).

 Once that's done, you can run the following to build: